YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/1_Snapshot/README.md

 - _mysql-application.yaml_ to define the backend as a Trident Protect application
 - _wordpress-schedule.yaml_ to automatically take snapshots & backups of the frontend
 - _mysql-schedule.yaml_ to automatically take snapshots & backups of the backend
+- _mysql-hook-pre-snap.yaml_ to quiesce the database so that the snapshot is consistent
+- _mysql-hook-post-snap.yaml_ to thaw the database

 We defined in the _argocd_wordpress_protect.yaml_ file the following:
 - the repo where the YAML manifests are stored ("ht<span>tp://</span>192.168.0.203:30000/demo/wordpress")